As a young person with arthritis, you're likely to have regular appointments with a variety of healthcare professionals.

 Talk to friends and family

-If you choose to see your doctor on your own, telling your friends and family about your treatment and how you’re feeling may be helpful.
+Talking to your friends and family outside of your consultation, about your treatment and how you're feeling may be helpful.
 Parents, relatives and friends can be a huge and vital support during difficult times.